andyrichardson/tipple/docs/Configuration.md

 #### fetchOptions

-Here you can specify any default fetchOptions for API calls.
-This is often useful for specifying default request headers or for authorization purposes.
-These defaults can be overridden by the fetchOptions specified in the _useFetch_ and _usePush_ hooks.
+Here you can set any default fetchOptions for API calls (useful for injecting authentication headers).
+These defaults will ben merged with any fetchOptions specified in the _useFetch_ and _usePush_ hooks.

 > Note: `fetchOptions` can also be a function.
 If this is the case, it will be called with the `fetchOptions` value that was passed to the requesting hook.